percevalw/pret/README.md

 ## Features

-- **Write Python**: pret is written for Python developers: you can write your both your UI and server actions in Python.
+- **Python, only Python**: pret is written in Python: you can write your both your UI and server actions Python.
+No need to learn a new language, or to use a transpiler.
 - **Client-side rendering**: unlike other Python UI frameworks, pret runs primarily in the browser.
 This enables a fast response time to user actions (like hover events), and a better user experience under degraded network conditions.
 - **Built on React**: pret uses React as a rendering engine, and benefits from its ecosystem.
 - **Reactive**: unlike other solutions like ipywidgets, pret is reactive.
 Only the parts of the UI that need to be updated are re-rendered.